 The answer to this riddle does not seem obvious.
 Perhaps hope appears at night when one goes to bed and then dreams but it could just as easily appear during the day and die at night.
 In addition, one could argue that hope never dies but is always present.

 The second riddle is "What flickers red and warm like a flame, yet is not fire?"
 The answer is "blood."
 Blood is red and warm like a flame but it does not flicker.
 The definition seems inaccurate.
-A big difference between fire and blood is that fire is a gas and blood is a liquid.
+A big difference between fire and blood is that fire is a chemical reaction and blood is a liquid.
 Had Turandot asked "What is like fire and water?," the riddle would have been more accurate.
 Blood is red and warm like fire and it is a liquid that flows like water.

 The third riddle is "What is like ice yet burns?"
 The answer is "Turandot."
 The riddle implies that Turandot is cold.
 She is a cruel ruler who rejects love.
 At the same time, she burns because she is a woman filled with anger and has warm blood flowing through her veins.
 The problem with this riddle is that many answers are possible.
 Besides Turandot, many others could satisfy the definition.
 However, the key is to give the answer that Turandot wants and that is written on her ministers' scrolls.